• Skip to primary navigation

 2. In a separate bowl, sift together flour, salt and baking powder.
 Add this mixture to the butter mixture alternating with the 1 cup milk.

-3. In a separate bowl, mix together 3 tablespoon sugar, 3 tablespoon cocoa and 3 tablespoon milk.
-Add 3-4 heaping tablespoon of white dough to this cocoa mixture.
+3. In a separate bowl, mix together 3 Tbsp sugar, 3 Tbsp cocoa and 3 Tbsp milk.
+Add 3-4 heaping Tbsp of white dough to this cocoa mixture.

 5. Use a fork to swirl (fold) chocolate through the white dough (don't overdo it)!